-- The target Simple 32BI contains a simple yet optimized implementation of Keccak-f[1600] in C using bit interleaving (see file Keccak-simple 32BI.c). - Alternatively, the target Inplace32BI is almost as simple as Simple32BI, with the added benefit of using less RAM. - The target Simple can be used to instantiate a simple yet optimized implementation of Keccak-f[800] in C, mapping a lane to a CPU word (see file Keccak-simple.c and set cKeccakB to 800 in Keccak-simple-settings.h).
+- The target Simple32BI contains a simple yet optimized implementation of KECCAK-f[1600] in C using bit interleaving (see file Keccak-simple32BI.c). - Alternatively, the target Inplace32BI is almost as simple as Simple32BI, with the added benefit of using less RAM. - The target Simple can be used to instantiate a simple yet optimized implementation of Keccak-f[800] in C, mapping a lane to a CPU word (see file Keccak-simple.c and set cKeccakB to 800 in Keccak-simple-settings.h).

-3.2.1 Implementation on a ARM Cortex-M3
+3.2.1 Implementation on a ARM Cortex-M0 and -M3

 The ARM Cortex-M3 is a 32-bit RISC microcontroller core with 16 registers.
-Its instruction set contains a combined AND+NOT instruction called bic, so that lane complementing is not necessary.
+Its instruction set contains a combined AND+NOT instruction called bic, so that lane complementing does not give a speed advantage.
 The 32-bit rotations are natively supported and such rotations can be combined with other operations thanks to its barrel shifter.
+The ARM Cortex-M0 is similar, with a smaller footprint and a restricted instruction set.

-With our best implementation on this processor, Keccak[] takes about 95 cycles/byte for long messages and 272 bytes of RAM on the stack, according to our measurements.
+With our best implementations, KECCAK[] takes about 144 cycles/byte (for -M0) or 95 cycles/byte (for -M3) for long messages and 272 bytes of RAM on the stack, according to our measurements.

-In [9], we provide an implementation in assembly of Keccak-f [1600] for ARM Cortex-M3; see the file Keccak-inplace32BI-armgcc.s.
+In [9], we provide implementations in assembly of $Kecca\kappa - f$ [1600] for ARM Cortex-M0 and -M3; see the files Keccak-inplace32BI-armgcc-ARMv6M.s and -v7M.s.
 It uses bit interleaving and takes advantage of the barrel shifter to combine some XORs and rotations in one instruction.